conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 If this value is `true`, instead of emitting strings of changelog, it emits objects containing the details the block.

+*NOTE:* The down stream must be in object mode if this is true.

 ##### mainTemplate

 Type: `string` Default: [template.hbs](templates/template.hbs)